iSame7/iOSCodingGuidelines/Documentation/ObjectiveCCodingGuidelines.md

 static NSString *const kStaticString = @"something static" static const int kNumberOfCategorySections = 3;
 ```
-If you need to define a global constant, prefix it with the three-letter ZAL prefix and continue naming them using title case.
+If you need to define a global constant, prefix it with the three-letter SMP prefix and continue naming them using title case.
 The first letter should be capitalized too.
 It should be declared as `extern` in a .h file and receive its actual value in the .m file:

 * AppDelegate.h
 *
 ```
-extern NSString *const ZALGlobalError;
+extern NSString *const SMPGlobalError;
-extern const NSTimeInterval ZALGlobalTimeInterval;
+extern const NSTimeInterval SMPGlobalTimeInterval;
 ```
 * AppDelegate.m
 *
 ```
-NSString *const ZALGlobalError = @"de.zalando.iphone.error";
+NSString *const SMPGlobalError = @"de.smapps.iphone.error";
-const NSTimeInterval ZALGlobalTimeInterval = 0.4;
+const NSTimeInterval SMPGlobalTimeInterval = 0.4;
 ```

 ### Blocks